mcm-ryan/CapstoneProject/README.md

 # Welcome to Tic Talk Toe!

 This repository hosts our code for our Capstone Project.
-Our sponsor, Northrop Grumman, has tasked use with creating a Voice Recognition/Identification application that allows user to play multiplayer games using voice commands.
+Our sponsor, Northrop Grumman, has tasked us with creating a Voice Recognition/Identification application that allows user to play multiplayer games using voice commands.

 ## Steps to run the code:
   *Assuming you already have node installed on your local machine*